Understanding Top 10 Disruptive Business Models

 The experience model is based on the premise that businesses can create more value for their customers by providing them with an exceptional customer experience.

-This customer experience can be delivered in a number of different ways.
+This customer experience can be delivered in several different ways.
 The focus, however, should always be on delivering value to the customer.

 This business model was first pioneered by the French retailer Carrefour in 1963.
 The main idea behind this model is to sell products at a rate lower than the cost price.